MalikWhitten67/Apple-Doctor/README.md

       - Severe: you need to see a doctor asap
       - Watch: keep in contact with a doctor and watch incase it worsens
       - Mild: you can possibly take care of this at home with over the counter meds or just incase it gets worse stay in contact with a doctor
+* Image
+    - Some illnesses / diseases have images - this is just used to better understand what they may have

+* Suggestions
+    - These are tips at what action you should take depending on how severe the illness/disease is.

 ## Ai Api reference